Curtis Joseph: Early life

 For the majority of his childhood, Curtis was raised in the East Gwillimbury community of Sharon.
 He initially attended Whitchurch Highlands Public School and then Huron Heights Secondary School.
 Curtis grew up playing hockey for the East Gwillimbury Eagles of the OMHA until moving west to play for Notre Dame College in (Wilcox, Saskatchewan).
 Although he led the Notre Dame Hounds to the Centennial Cup in 1987–88, and he played for the University of Wisconsin–Madison of the NCAA, he was undrafted by the NHL.
-He signed as a free agent with the Blues in 1989.
+He signed as a free agent with the Blues on June 16, 1989.
 In the 1989–90 season, he played 23 games with the Peoria Rivermen in the IHL.

 Playing career

 Nicknamed "Cujo," Joseph has worn the number 31 for the St. Louis Blues, Edmonton Oilers, Toronto Maple Leafs, Detroit Red Wings, Phoenix Coyotes, and the Calgary Flames.
 Joseph is a three-time NHL All-Star (1994, 1999, 2000), and he was awarded the 1999–2000 King Clancy Memorial Trophy for exemplifying leadership qualities on and off the ice and making noteworthy humanitarian contributions to his community.
 In the 2002 Winter Olympics held in Salt Lake City, he was a member of the Olympic Gold Medal winning Canadian men's hockey team.